 There are three main categories to focus on when deciding on suit cuts: American, British and European (a.k.a Italian).
 All have their pros and cons.
-Knowing the differences isn’t about deciding which one is better, it is more about choice.
+Knowing the differences isn’t about deciding which one is better.
+It is more about choice.
 Variety is something that should always be preached with suits.
 So, here is a lesson on suit cuts.
 From one end of the world to another, there are some real gems in all cultures.

+With the extra space around the waist, the American cut suits have a lot of common with the regular suits.
+They’re more comfortable than the other cuts.
 Formal in its style yet classic enough to be recognizable from the other cuts, an American suit has roots that goes as far back as the 19th century.
-A lot of changes have taken place since then, most notably how it has expanded from its Ivy League adopters.
+A lot of changes have taken place since then.
+Most notably, how it has expanded from its Ivy League adopters.
 Some of the pioneers of American suits include the Brooks Brothers, responsible for making public adoption of the suit viable.
 The reinvention of the American suit included improvements like natural shoulders, classic flap straight pockets, and better single breasted options.

-The most traditional suit cut available is British, and it makes a point at not being too fancy.
+The most traditional suit cut available is British (a.k.a English), and it makes a point at not being too fancy.
 That lack of flair is part of its charm, and a main reason to consider it.
-With the extra space around the waist it is also more comfortable than any other suit.
-That comfort will go a long way in the workday, and puts it on par with American suits for longevity.
+The British cut is usually slim fitted, however it gives you the solace your body needs.
+That comfort will go a long way in the workday, and puts it on par with Italian suits for longevity.
 If ever in doubt about what cut to wear for work, it will always come down to American or British.
 In the 19th century gentleman suits took off like never before, and the boom to the industry was more of a worldwide shock.

-Also knows as Italian or extra-slim fit suits.
+Also knows as Italian, the European cut suits are quite often extra-slim fitted.
 This covers a wide range of cuts, but mostly concentrates on the ultra-popular Italian cut suit.
 These are the cream of the crop and the most expensive for a reason.
 A European suit not only signals professionalism, but exudes confidence.
-This cut trends more than any of the others, and is the preferred way to say “I’ve arrived”.
+This cut trends more than any of the others, and is the preferred way to say “I’ve arrived” in manner of fashion.
 Innovators in this area would be Nazareno Fonticoli, Armani and Ermenegildo Zegna.
-Whenever there is a change in the industry it is always sparked by a European movement.
+Whenever there is a change in the industry, it is always sparked by a European movement.

 If no suits have ever been purchased before, jumping into a European suit is like buying a Ferrari.
-It is a bit too much too soon for most people, and should be eased into.
+It is a bit “too much too soon” for most people, and should be eased into.
 British or American is the way to go for beginners, with American being the more affordable choice.
 Although young people choose to stick with the Italian suits quite too often.